 But we all know a story of a guy who managed to do it, don’t we?
 I do, I have met people that ran away from their creditors and have seemingly escaped the endless payment requests.

-With the ability to have a passport flagged, border crossing become collection points for debts.
+With the ability to have a passport flagged, border crossing becomes a collection point for debts.

 With the ability to trace your digital whereabouts bailiffs can almost see what turn you take in which street, so to speak.